 The Board of Directors (''Board'') is pleased to present the Twenty

-Sixth Annual Report of your Company, Marico Limited, for the year
+Seventh Annual Report of your Company, Marico Limited, for the year

 In line with the requirements of the Companies Act, 2013 and the

-other developments during April 2013 – March 2014 in respect of Marico
+other developments during April 2014 to March 2015 in respect of Marico

 referred to as ''Marico'' or ''Group'' or ''Your Group'' in this report.